Merkel's CDU pens new ethics rules after mask scandal | DW | 15.03.2021

-German Chancellor Angela Merkel's Christian Democratic Union (CDU) and its Bavarian sister-party, the Christian Social Union (CSU), have been rocked by corruption scandals of late.
-The unwelcome news of CDU and CSU politicians profiting handsomely off of the coronavirus scandal and the party's disastrous performance in state elections in Baden-Württemberg and Rhineland-Palatinate have set alarm bells ringing at the powerful popular party's highest levels.
+Chancellor Angela Merkel's Christian Democrats (CDU) and their Bavarian sister-party, the Christian Social Union (CSU), have been rocked by corruption scandals of late.
+The unwelcome news of CDU and CSU politicians profiting handsomely off of coronavirus masks and the party's disastrous performance in state elections in Baden-Württemberg and Rhineland-Palatinate have set alarm bells ringing at the party's highest levels.

-Now, the party has drafted a unmistakable set of ethical rules that it says all members must follow.
-DW attained a copy of the paper which is titled: "Strengthen trust, follow rules, sanction infractions," before it was officially adapted by the party on Monday afternoon.
+Now, the CDU has drafted a ethical rules for all members to follow.
+DW obtained a copy of the paper, "Strengthen Trust, Follow Rules, Sanction Infractions," before it was officially adapted by the party Monday afternoon.

 Members should act as 'role models'